SSWConsulting/SSW.Rules.Content/rules/less-is-more/rule.md

 ---
 type: rule
-title: Do you know that Less is more?
+title: Do you know when “less is more”?
 uri: less-is-more
 authors:
   - title: Joseph Fernandez
     url: https://www.ssw.com.au/people/joseph-fernandez
 created: 2023-02-22T04:20:12.183Z
 guid: 9d8ce87b-f835-48a2-b60c-5549466da209

 ---

-A popular concept in product development and interphase design is the idea of “Less is more”.
-But what do we actually mean by less is more?
+"Less is more" is a popular concept in design and aesthetics, which suggests that simplicity and minimalism can be more effective and powerful than complexity and abundance.
+It emphasizes the idea that having fewer elements or features in a design or an object can often result in a more compelling and impactful outcome.

+But what does “less is more” mean?

 <!--endintro-->

-Let’s start off by defining what it doesn’t mean:
+✅ "Less is more" is about simplifying the way we present ideas to focus the user on making decisions in the most effective way possible

 ❌ It doesn’t mean that you work less on a project and be able to deliver more

 ❌ It doesn’t mean we make decisions based on our own personal biases or perceptions of what we think is the easiest solution for the user

-❌ It does not mean we include or develop a feature in a design or product just because we have the technical ability to do so

-✅ When we talk about "Less is More", we are talking about simplifying the way we present ideas to focus the user on making decisions about a task in the most effective way possible.

-Here are a few helpful ways we can employ a “Less is more” approach:
+See some helpful ways to apply a “Less is more” approach:

-## Leave it out
+### Leave things out

 > "Just because we can does not mean we should"

-Including a design element, feature or product enhancement, because we have the technical ability to do so with no impact on the user experience.
-It could overcomplicate a simple task, cause cognitive overload and ultimately distract an audience from processing through a task with less friction.
-It’s Equally as important to leave out a good idea than it is to include one, especially if it doesn’t help the user achieve their goals.
+It's fairly common to include design elements, features, or product enhancements solely based on technical ability to do so, without considering their impact on user experience.
+This approach can unnecessarily complicate a simple task, overwhelm users with excessive information, and ultimately divert their attention from completing the task at hand.

+It’s equally as important to leave out a good idea than it is to include one, especially if it doesn’t help the user achieve their goals.

 ::: bad
 ![Figure: Bad example - Overbranded background](microsoftteams-image.png)